 Beginning from June 1943 by way of staged preparation for the Invasion, the German command used to issue decrees on evicting the locals of Calvados not only from the coastline but also from the villages next to the Caen Canal and River Orne.
-Therewith, the occupational authorities assigned categories of the French considered to be ‘useful’: doctors and nurses, local officials, French gendarmes, shop and restaurant keepers such as the owners of cafe Gondree, Picot, and La Chaumiere.
+Therewith, the occupational authorities assigned categories of the French considered to be ‘useful’: doctors and nurses, local officials, French gendarmes, and shop and restaurant keepers such as the owners of cafes Gondree, Picot, and La Chaumiere.
 Field Marshal Erwin Rommel, the commander of the German forces in Northern France was concerned about the readiness of his troops to face the inevitable invasion of the superior numbers of the Allied forces.
-Since 1944 the outlook of Benouville witnessed no critical changes and mostly looks pretty the same as eighty years before, if not to consider the solar panels on the roofs, The area in the immediate proximity to the bridges also has the similar (to the 1940s) look, now accompanied with dozens of plates and memorials.
+Since 1944 the outlook of Benouville witnessed no critical changes and mostly looks pretty the same as eighty years before, if not consider the solar panels on the roofs, The area in the immediate proximity to the bridges also has a similar (to the 1940s) look, now accompanied with dozens of plates and memorials.